AleksandarJavorovic/coders-parkhouse/README.md

 ### **Park the car**

 - If you choose to park the car, the rules of the parking house are being displayed to you.
-You are also being asked if you accept to the terms of use, which you can accept or reject and search for a better place to park.
+You are also being asked if you agree to the terms of use, which you can accept or reject and search for a better place to park.
 - ![Rules](/assets/images/features/feature2-rules.png)

 - If you reject the terms of use, you will be greeted nicely.